NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/_index.md

 2. A **text editor** (we will use [VSCode](https://code.visualstudio.com/))
 3. A **git enviroment**

-In the first set of guides you learn to:
+In the first set of guides you learn how install and run Python:

 1. [Installing Python and VSCode](/guides/python-setup)
 2. [Running Python in JupyterLab](/guides/jupyterlab) (see also: [Writing markdown](/guides/markdown))
 3. [Running Python in VSCode](/guides/vscode-basics) (see also: [Debugging in VSCode](/guides/vscode-debug))

-In the second set of guides you learn to search for and ask questions:
+In the second set of guides you learn how to search for answers and ask questions:

 1. [Searching for answers using Google and Stackoverflow](/guides/searching)
 2. [Asking questions using GitHub issues](/guides/github-issues)

-In the third set of guides you learn to use git:
+In the third set of guides you learn how to use git:

 1. [Using Git in VSCode](/guides/vscode-git)
 2. [Submitting to snippets-2019](/guides/snippets)